-Medicare is not exempt from the requirements of PPACA, and must pay in full for covered services; however, Medicare requires the use of dedicated G codes that specifically describe covered services as preventive (e.g., G0202 Screening mammography, producing direct digital image, bilateral, all views).
-A guide to Medicare-covered preventive services may be found on the Medicare website.
+Medicare is not exempt from the requirements of ACA, and must pay in full for covered services; however, Medicare requires the use of dedicated G codes that specifically describe covered services as preventive (e.g., G0202 Screening mammography, producing direct digital image, bilateral, all views).

-4. Turn to 33 for Screening Turned Diagnostic
+4. Turn to Modifier 33 for Screening Turned Diagnostic

 You may also apply modifier 33 when a preventive service must be converted to a therapeutic service.
 “The most notable example of this,” according to CPT® Assistant, “is screening colonoscopy [45378 Colonoscopy, flexible, proximal to splenic flexure; diagnostic, with or without collection of specimen(s) by brushing or washing, with or without colon decompression (separate procedure)] that results in a polypectomy [e.g., 45383 Colonoscopy, flexible, proximal to splenic flexure; with ablation of tumor(s), polyp(s), or other lesion(s) not amenable to removal by hot biopsy forceps, bipolar cautery or snare technique].”